oszuidwest/zwfm-audiologger/README.md

 The script requires the following tools to be installed:
 - `jq` - Command-line JSON processor.
-- `wget` - Utility for non-interactive download of files from the web.
 - `curl` - Command line tool and library for transferring data with URLs.

 ## Installation